 FACEM

 AS CEO of the New Zealand Sepsis Trust, Ally Hossain is a communications & community engagement specialist, bringing more than 25 years of experience to the role.
 As a former journalist and communications educator in the UK, Australia & New Zealand, she has a wealth of knowledge in understanding what matters to people.
-Ally also brings firsthand experience to this position after her son had sepsis in 2024 and she is fiercely passionate about her role as a result.
+Ally also brings first-hand experience to this position after her son had sepsis in 2024 and she is fiercely passionate about her role as a result.
 Ally is responsible for overseeing the day-to-day activities of the Trust, formulating the public & health clinician awareness campaigns around sepsis, its media outreach, and the Trust's advocacy for better sepsis prevention and treatment in Aotearoa New Zealand.
 Ally is an elected member of the Global Sepsis Alliance Board for 2025-2028.

 Peter is the Clinical Lead for Acute Care at Te Whatu Ora (Health NZ), Director of Emergency Research at Auckland Hospital and an Associate Professor at the University of Auckland.
 He has an MSc in Evidence Based Healthcare from Oxford and a PhD in Health Sciences from the University of Auckland, exploring ED time targets and quality of care.
 He has served on the ACEM Trainee Research, Quality, Overcrowding and Scientific Committees.He is on the IFEM Research Committee and is a member of the International Health Systems Research Collaborative based in Harvard.
 He also chairs the NZ Emergency Medicine Network for research and has over 120 publications in peer reviewed literature.